Tutorial Table of Contents

 Attendee Logistics/Requirements

-No prior experience with FireSim/Chipyard/RISC-V/Chisel is necessary.
+No prior experience with FireSim/Chipyard/Gemmini/RISC-V/Chisel is necessary.
 To follow along with the tutorial on the EC2 instances we provide, attendees will need to bring a laptop with an ssh client installed.
 Users may want to consider installing mosh (https://mosh.org/), a reliable ssh-client replacement.
 Our EC2 instances will also support connecting via mosh.

 Remote attendees